 eTELEMED 2023, The Fifteenth International Conference on eHealth, Telemedicine, and Social Medicine is scheduled to be April 24 – 28, 2023 in Venice, Italy under the DigitalWorld 2023 umbrella.
-Submission (full paper) deadline: January 18, 2023.
+Submission (full paper) deadline extended to February 1, 2023.
 Authors of selected papers will be invited to submit extended article versions to one of the IARIA Journals.
 All events will be held in a hybrid mode: on site, prerecorded videos, voiced presentation slides, pdf slides.

 - regular papers [in the proceedings and digital library]